-Douglas Sylvester was named Dean of the College of Law in March 2012.
-He served as Interim Dean for 10 months.
-Previously, he was Associate Dean for Faculty Research and Development, and was responsible for building an environment that fosters faculty scholarship, organizing speaker series, mentoring junior faculty, and seeking innovative ways to increase the faculty's visibility.
+Before becoming dean, Sylvester served as associate dean for faculty research and development, responsible for building an environment that fosters faculty scholarship, organizing speaker series, mentoring junior faculty, and seeking innovative ways to increase the faculty's visibility.

-Dean Sylvester has published, taught and lectured on issues of intellectual property law and commercialization, international law, emerging technologies and privacy.
-In 2006, he taught Nanotechnology and the Law, the first time such a course was offered in the country by full-time law faculty.
+Sylvester has published, taught and lectured on issues of intellectual property law and commercialization, international law, emerging technologies and privacy.
+In 2006, he taught nanotechnology and the law, the first time such a course was offered in the country by full-time law faculty.

-Prior to joining the College faculty, Dean Sylvester was a Bigelow Fellow and Lecturer-in-Law at the University of Chicago, a Lecturer-in-Law at Northwestern University, and an attorney in the Global e-Commerce Practice Group at Baker & McKenzie in Chicago, and he clerked for U.S. District Judge C. Clyde Atkins in Florida.
+Prior to joining the ASU Law faculty, Sylvester was a Bigelow Fellow and lecturer-in-law at the University of Chicago and Northwestern University, an attorney in the Global e-Commerce Practice Group at Baker & McKenzie in Chicago, and a law clerk for U.S. District Judge C. Clyde Atkins in Florida.

 Douglas Sylvester, Kenneth Abbott, & Gary Marchant, Not Again!
 Public Perception, Regulation, and Nanotechnology, 3 Regulation & Governance 165 (2009).

 Nicholas Schweitzer, Douglas Sylvester, and Michael J. Saks, Rule Violations and the Rule of Law: a Factorial Survey of Public Attitudes, 56 Depaul L. Rev. 615 (2007).

 Douglas Sylvester, Kenneth Abbott, & Gary Marchant, A Framework Convention for Nanotechnology?, 36 Envtl.
 L. Rep. 10931 (2006).